toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

     isMarkdownResult: false
 ```

-The example above runs a script named `swiftinit` located in `transformers` directory.
-The `isMarkdownResult: false` line indicates that the result is already in the desired format, there is no need to call the markdown rendering step on it.

-Read the detailed guide about transformers [here](https://www.notion.so/docs/rendering/transformers/).
+In this example:
+- The run block defines what script to execute.
+- The `swiftinit` script is located in the `transformers` directory.
+- The `isMarkdownResult: false` flag tells Toucan that the script’s output is already in its final format (HTML), and should not be processed by the Markdown renderer.

+> If `isMarkdownResult` were true (or omitted), Toucan would treat the transformer output as raw Markdown and process it accordingly.

+For a complete walkthrough refer to the [Transformers](/docs/rendering/transformers/) guide.

 ## Output

-The `output` section defines how the final output files are created.
+The `output` section defines how and where the final rendered files are written to disk.
+It controls the output directory structure, filenames, and file extensions for each rendered page.

-It consists of:
+This section consists of three keys:

-- `path` — the folder structure for the output
+- `path` — the output folder relative to the site root
-- `file` — the filename
+- `file` — the output file name (without extension)
-- `ext` — the file extension
+- `ext` — the file extension (e.g. html, json)

 All of these values can use template variables, such as `{{slug}}`, to dynamically generate folder structures and filenames during rendering.
 Any front matter key from the content can be referenced as a template variable in the output configuration.